Using MBTI To Shape User Persona's Personality

 - Any user modeling will be complete without a personality profile.
 We know now that most human decisions are driven by personality and mood.

 - Help us to create more realistic scenarios and mental models for each user persona.

-- Help us to better determine what need each user-type.
+- Help us to determine better what needs each user-type.

-- Personality will be use for established persona behavior and response during the construction of an Experience Map.
+- Personality will be used for established persona behavior and response during the construction of an Experience Map.

-- Personality tags and Openness/Neuroticism gauge are a clear tool for help Product Managers, developers and designer to put on the persona’s shoes.
+- Personality tags and Openness/Neuroticism gauge are a precise tool for help Product Managers, Developers, and designers to put on the persona’s shoes.

 - Once you have many interviews of the same user persona type, you may found out some personality traits are more likely of that group.

-I have the impression that in most cases, particularly with small UX teams, practitioners tends to just point out some personality traits that seems more prominent during the interview, without applying any particular method and guided primarily by the subjective observation… at least that was what I did before, Instead with this method -extremely simplified- I feel I have a more reliable tool for lead my observation and achieve some understanding of the different personality traits.
+I have the impression that in most cases, particularly with small UX teams, practitioners tend to point out some personality traits that seem more prominent during the interview, without applying any particular method and guided primarily by the subjective observation… at least that was what I did before, Instead with this method -overly simplified- I feel I have a more reliable tool for lead my observation and achieve some understanding of the different personality traits.
 What do you think?

 Table of Personality traits by MBTI

-I warn you that the MBTI is extremely addictive and fun!
+I warn you that the MBTI is exceptionally addictive and fun!

-Nice explanation of several personality theories and methods, incluidng MBTI and ‘Big 5’ Factors:
+Excellent explanation of several personality theories and methods, including MBTI and ‘Big 5’ Factors: